Top Ten Royal Caribbean Dining Tips

 Royal Caribbean allows passengers to order as much as you want in most cases, which means you are free to try dishes and sample what you want.
 Most often passengers act like they do in a land restaurant and only order what they wish to pay for but on a cruise, order as much as you want!

-If you or someone can't make it to dinner for whatever reason, be sure to tell your waiter that someone cannot make it to dinner and they will be sure to wrap up an entire meal (including dessert) to bring back.
+If you or someone can't make it to dinner for whatever reason, be sure to tell your main dining room waiter that someone cannot make it to dinner and they will be sure to wrap up an entire meal (including dessert) to bring back to your stateroom.

 This can be a good option if someone is not feeling up for going to dinner but needs to eat.

-Since November 1, 2012, Royal Caribbean allows passengers to bring two bottles of wine per stateroom onboard their cruise on embarkation day.
+Royal Caribbean allows passengers to bring up to two bottles of wine per stateroom onboard their cruise on embarkation day.
+Be sure to pack the wine in your carry-on luggage only.

 Whether you buy a bottle of wine onboard your cruise or bring your own, if you do not finish that bottle in one night, have your waiter store it for you.
 And if the next night you choose to have dinner elsewhere, like the Windjammer or a specialty restaurant, just tell your new waiter you have a bottle of wine stored for you.